 Mother of the bride: When only diamonds will do

 The wedding of your daughter ranks up there among the most exciting of days, and worthy of a magnificent piece of jewellery.
 You're the mother of the bride; you have earned the right to wear something show-stopping – something that makes your heart sing.
 Harry Winston is the grand master of wedding-worthy jewels and we love the pieces that combine diamonds with vibrantly coloured gemstones; these earrings feature six round-cut rubies set in the iconic cluster design – particularly lovely for an autumn/winter wedding.

 Wedding guests: Dress it up

 Sites like Net-A-Porter, Matches Fashion and Farfetch are brilliant places to discover new designers, and find something suitably spectacular for a big occasion – now is not the time for low-key, delicate pieces.
 Dress with joy!
-Lizzie Fortunato does great earrings in colour-popping acrylic or quartz, and newcomer Fry Powers' cool pieces feature hand-applied enamel across statement rings, bracelets, necklaces and earrings in a spectrum of rainbow hues.
+Viltier does great colour-pop earrings and Lauren Rubinski's cool pieces feature hand-applied enamel across statement rings, bracelets, necklaces and earrings in a spectrum of rainbow hues.